raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ### Heat sink

-You should be able to remove the scaffolding on the heat sink using just your hands; this part may bend slightly so don't be too rough while doing this.
+You should be able to remove the scaffolding on the heat sink using just your hands; this part may bend slightly, so don't be too rough while doing this.

 ![](images/scaff_heatsink.png)